Online Submissions

 (viii) Acknowledgements

-This section should give all sources of fund raising for research as well as extend thanks to the individuals who have participated in preparation of the given article, but who are not warranted authorship.
-Participation in preparation of the article includes the following: recommendations on research improvement, provision of space for research, departmental control, obtaining financial support, certain kinds of analysis, provision of reagents/patients/animals/other materials for research.
+This section should indicate all sources of fund raising for research as well as thank the individuals who have participated in the preparation of the article, but who are not given the authorship.
+Participation in the preparation of the article includes the following: recommendations on research improvement, provision of space for research, departmental control, obtaining financial support, certain kinds of analysis, provision of reagents/patients/animals/other materials for research.

 (ix) Conflict of interest

-Conflicts of interest can be defined as conditions in which an individual holds conflicting or competing interests that could bias editorial decisions.
+Conflicts of interest can be defined as a situation in which an individual have conflicting or competing interests that could bias editorial decisions.
 Conflicts of interest may be potential or perceived, or they may be factual.
 Personal, political, financial, academic, or religious considerations can affect objectivity in numerous ways.

 The author should inform the editor about the factual or potential conflict of interest having included the information about such conflict into the respective section of an article.